sibellavia/sibellavia.github.io/content/about.md

 menu = "main"
 +++

-I was born and raised in Catania, Sicily, a beautiful city overlooking the Ionian Sea and living at the foot of the Mount Etna.
-I am now based in Milan, another city I love, but I travel all the time.
-I work full-time as a Senior Analyst @ Accenture.
+Born, raised (and currently based) in Catania, Sicily, a beautiful city overlooking the Ionian Sea and living at the foot of the Mount Etna. *Home is behind, the world ahead, and there are many paths to thread*, this is why I love to travel and do it most of the time, both for work and pleasure :)
+I work full-time as a Project Engineering Manager @ Leonardo in awesome international teams, creating value for common society.

 I am studying for a MSc in Data Science at the University of Milan-Bicocca.
-I am a very passionate person who looks at life with a lot of curiosity.

-I am currently working as a Senior Analyst and Software Engineer on several projects.
-The industries I have worked in are Energy, Public Administration, Chemical-Cosmetic, and E-Commerce.

 I study AI/ML because it is the perfect synthesis of my main passions: programming, mathematics, statistics, business development.
 In the past I also had a prominent role as a UX/UI designer: it taught me to love symmetries, well-chosen typographies, and good taste in design.

+I am a very passionate person who looks at life with a lot of curiosity.

 ## Skills